aborazmeh/textlint-rule-arabic-diacritics/README.md

 ## TODO

 - Normalize diacritics forms before some regexes like for duplicated diacritics, and Tanween related rules
-- No diacritics or Tanween on Alef without Hamza except Tanween Al-Nasb
 - No consecutive five Harakat
 - No consecutive three Sokoon
 - Twneen on Alef or the letter before